 We see that some people can eat tons of sugar, suffer extremes of carcinogens and not get diabetes and cancer, while others can not.
-Some people can retrain their behaviour with better and safer rewards and other can not.
+Some people can retrain their behavior with better and safer rewards and other can not.
 How come?

-We understand the concept of learned behaviour (stimulus – associations – response) through the concept of neurons that “fire together wire together” (this is how habit is formed) – in the reward pathway of the brain.
-If behaviour has been rewarded repeatedly and strongly enough (multiple dopamine spike to the Nucleus Accumbens) as with drug use, the pathways are solidified via uptake of receptors, further protein development etc. The brain has changed itself and now this surging of dopamine has become the ‘new normal’ or the default expectation.
-Thus, learned behaviour has it biological corollary in the neurology of neurons that have fused together into strong associations.
+We understand the concept of learned behavior (stimulus – associations – response) through the concept of neurons that “fire together wire together” (this is how habit is formed) – in the reward pathway of the brain.
+If behavior has been rewarded repeatedly and strongly enough (multiple dopamine spike to the Nucleus Accumbens) as with drug use, the pathways are solidified via uptake of receptors, further protein development etc. The brain has changed itself and now this surging of dopamine has become the ‘new normal’ or the default expectation.
+Thus, learned behavior has it biological corollary in the neurology of neurons that have fused together into strong associations.

 It is only when the default or ‘new normal’ (the adaptation to an usual circumstance ie the ‘super’ natural spike of pleasure / dopamine that drug use provides) the changes lead to malfunction – in the normal world where this spike of pleasure is not expected or healthy in the long term.
 After all, we can not run on ‘superdrive’ forever, our bodies, neurons, receptors, will not hold out.

 Receptors will start to degrade, our neurochemistry will fall behind on the production of the higher dopamine levels we now need….
 Here is where impairment and disease starts.
-Addiction is the final stage of this maladaptation of learned behaviour.
+Addiction is the final stage of this maladaptation of learned behavior.
 The system needs what we can no longer provide or withstand.

 Abstinence versus Moderation: